-Attorneys are encouraged to support and contribute to bar-related entities
+Attorneys are encouraged to support and contribute to State Bar programs and bar-related entities

 that are not funded by State Bar annual fees.

 The list below summarizes the goals of those entities

 implements AB 2301 (2006), which authorizes the State Bar to solicit contributions